Our Resident Family

 A work in progress, we have been spending time with some of our resident family members, who have chosen to share their stories.
 What a gift to learn from each of them, the stories that shaped who they are, all they have to offer and to help us get to know each other better.

-bonnie winn
+bonnie wYNNE

 Bonnie was born up north by Houlton, Maine.
 Her father was a United Methodist Minister.
 She and her sister lost their mom at a very young age.
 Her dad remarried and the girls gained a half sister.
 They all remained very close through the years.
 They moved to a church in East Boothbay, then Fairfield, and eventually Camden, which was a great place to grow up.
 Eventually, they moved to Woburn, Mass.
 Bonnie is grateful her Dad had the foresight to ensure his 3 daughters received a college education.